-- home will move the cursor to the beginning of a track. - end will move the cursor to the end of a track. - shift+home will move the left cursor of the selected region to the beginning of a track.
-If no region is selected, this will select a region from the cursor to the beginning of a track. - shift+end will move the right cursor to the end of a track.
-If no region is selected, this will select a region from the cursor to the end of a track - control+A will select the whole track.
+- home moves the cursor to the beginning of a track. - end moves the cursor to the end of a track. - shift+home moves the left cursor of the selected region to the beginning of a track.
+If no region is selected, this will select a region from the cursor to the beginning of a track. - shift+end moves the right cursor to the end of a track.
+If no region is selected, this will select a region from the cursor to the end of a track. - command+A selects the whole track. - command+C copies the selected region of audio to the clipboard. - command+X cuts the selected region of audio. - command+V pastes the copied audio to the current location and overwrites the existing audio. - command+shift+V pastes the copied audio and merges it with the existing audio instead of overwriting it. - delete erases the selected region of audio. - shift+delete deletes the selected region of audio.